schultzm/havic/README.md

 ![Pipeline](https://github.com/schultzm/havic/blob/master/havic/data/pipeline_graph.svg?raw=true)

+The user is free to modify parameters of a `havic` run through modifying a config file.
 The above pipeline is summarised briefly here.

+- create output directory to receive results files
+- QC query sequences
+  - collect queries into a single set
+  - discard duplicates (and report them)
+  - replace 'troublesome' characters in sequence headers (replacements reported)
+- map query sequences to reference sequence
+  - reverse complement as required
+- extract alignment from mapping file
+- optionally, trim sequences to target region
+- perform Maximum Likelihood phylogenetic inference on alignment
+- pick infection clusters based on tree and alignment
+- optionally, visualise:
+  - phylogentic tree next to alignment with samples of interest and infection clusters highlighted
+  - a heatmap of genetic distances between samples in alignment with infection clusters highlighted

-Firstly an output directory is created to receive the output files from a `havic` run.
-Query sequences are collected into a single set, duplicates sequences are discarded (based on the sequence headers in the query fasta files) and 'troublesome' characters in sequence headers are replaced with underscore.  `havic` was originally designed for analysis of the the VP1/P2A amplicon, which is the genomic marker recommended by the Hepatitis A Virus Network ([HAVNET](https://www.rivm.nl/en/havnet)).
-The VP1/P2A amplicon target is the product of a nested PCR reaction, and is shown here in the context of the HAV genome:
+`havic` was originally designed for analysis of the the VP1/P2A amplicon, which is the genomic marker recommended by the Hepatitis A Virus Network ([HAVNET](https://www.rivm.nl/en/havnet)).
+The VP1/P2A 460 bp amplicon target is the product of a nested PCR reaction, and is shown here in the context of the HAV genome:

 ![Amplicon](https://github.com/schultzm/havic/blob/master/havic/data/VP1P2A.png?raw=true "The HAV genome with HAVNET amplicon, sourced from RIVM")